 NortonLifeLock is committed to respecting human rights wherever we do business around the globe.
 We believe in the importance of upholding human rights, including the rights to privacy and freedom of expression as well as human rights in the supply chain.
 We engage with our stakeholders to continually refine our approach and related policies and practices.
-Our Human Rights Policy Statement builds on our commitment to uphold the ten principles of the United Nations Global Compact and is aligned with the Universal Declaration of Human Rights.
-NortonLifeLock seeks to protect and advance human dignity and human rights in our global business practices.
+Our human-Rights-Policy-Statement builds on our commitment to uphold the ten principles of the human-Rights-NortonLifeLock seeks to protect and advance human dignity and human rights in our global business practices.
 We comply with the requirements of the United States Government regulation on combatting trafficking in persons.

-In 2006, NortonLifeLock (previously Symantec Corporation) announced our commitment to support the ten principles of the United Nations Global Compact (UNGC).
+NortonLifeLock continue our commitment to support the ten principles of the United Nations Global Compact (UNGC).
 NortonLifeLock encourages all companies to adopt the UNGC's ten principles to protect human rights, uphold ethical labor conditions, preserve the environment, and combat corruption.
 In the years since we became a member, we have worked diligently to strengthen our own performance and share best practices and thought leadership with others.